kapouer/express-dom/README.md

 A plugin can return a promise if it needs to chain following plugins.

-The page object is an emitter with two interfaces: the standard, synchronous, `on`/`once` methods; and an asynchronous listener method `when`.
+The page object has an asynchronous listener method `when` that allows one to queue thenables between ready, load, or idle events.
-Plugins can use `page.when('idle', function listener(cb) {})` method to ensure their listener is executed asynchronously with respect to other plugins.
+Plugins can use `page.when('idle', function listener() {})` method to ensure their listener is executed asynchronously with respect to other plugins, and the listener can return a promise.

 The last 'idle' listener being the internal handler that decides what to do with `settings.output` as described above.

-In a future version, `page.idle` will simply be a promise.

 A few options are added to settings: